lucas-mior/dwmblocks2/README.md

 You need to apply the patch `dwm-statuscmd.diff` on dwm for mouse clicks to work.
 Then dwmblocks2 will pass the button as the first argument.
+Currently, dwmblocks2 will update itself *after* running the block with the click, which means that any output with from the program with the button number passed will be ignored.
+This is meant for separating display and click functionality within a block script.
 ```
 case $1 in
     1) echo "clicked left button";;